kgateway-dev/kgateway/docs/v2/github.com/solo-io/gloo/projects/gloo/api/v1/plugins.proto.sk.md

 ### WeightedDestinationPlugins

-Plugin-specific configuration that is applied when a specific weighted destiantion is selected for routing.
+Plugin-specific configuration that is applied when a specific weighted destination is selected for routing.

 ```yaml